PUP Startup Script

 puppet.exe --create-pup -i "C:\MyProject" -o "MyApp-prod.pup" -v 1.1 --script "prod-script.txt"Conditional Configuration

-If you need to select different configurations based on conditions, you can implement this in build scripts:
+If you need to select different configurations based on conditions, you can implement it in build scripts:

 # PowerShell build script